 We watch movies, read books, and talk to others.
 Sometimes it helps to live through the experience of others.

-And here’s what many have said about a marriage.
+And here’s what others have said about marriage.

 Marriage is a very long conversation.

 “When marrying you should ask yourself this question: do you believe you are going to enjoy talking with this woman into your old age?
 Everything else in a marriage is transitory, but most of the time that you’re together will be devoted to conversation. ― Friedrich Nietzsche, Human, All Too Human: A Book for Free Spirits.